River Phoenix: Early life

 Phoenix's family moved cross country when he was very young.
 Phoenix has stated that they lived in a "desperate situation."
 Phoenix often played guitar while he and his sister sang on street corners for money and food to support their ever-growing family.
 Phoenix never attended formal school.
 Screenwriter Naomi Foner later commented, "He was totally, totally without education.
 I mean, he could read and write, and he had an appetite for it, but he had no deep roots into any kind of sense of history or literature."
-George Sluizer claimed Phoenix was dyslexic.
+Filmmaker George Sluizer claimed Phoenix was dyslexic.

-Children of God and child sexual abuse
+Children of God cult

-In 1973, the family joined the religious organization known as the Children of God.
+In 1973, the family joined the religious cult known as the Children of God.
 His family settled in Caracas, Venezuela, where the Children of God had stationed them to work as missionaries and fruit gatherers.

 According to Vanity Fair, Phoenix was raped at the age of four.
-In an interview with Details magazine in November 1991, Phoenix stated he lost his virginity at age four to other children while in the Children of God, but he had "blocked it out".
+In an interview with Details magazine in November 1991, Phoenix stated he lost his virginity at age four to other children while in the Children of God, but he had "blocked it out."
+In 2019, his brother Joaquin would claim that River was joking, saying, "It was literally a joke, because he was so tired of being asked ridiculous questions by the press."
 Although Phoenix rarely talked about the cult, he was quoted in an article published in Esquire in 1994 as having said, "They're disgusting, they're ruining people's lives."
-In 2019, his brother Joaquin would claim that River was joking, saying, "It was a complete and total joke.
-It was just fucking with the press.
-It was literally a joke, because he was so tired of being asked ridiculous questions by the press."
 Arlyn and John eventually grew disillusioned with the "Church" and left the cult in 1977.
-In the aforementioned interview with Details magazine, Phoenix said he was "completely celibate" between the ages of ten and fourteen.